TPhaahla/TPhaahla/README.md

-Hey there!
-I'm Tshiamo, and welcome to my GitHub profile!
+Hey there!👋 I'm Tshiamo, and welcome to my GitHub profile!

 I'm all about learning and bringing cool ideas to life.
-Currently, I'm working with an amazing team @suavbeauty, on a beauty care marketplace with the aim of empowering stylists in every region we establish a footprint.
+Currently, I'm working with an amazing team ✨ **[@suavbeauty](https://github.com/suavbeauty)** ✨, on a beauty care marketplace with the aim of empowering stylists in every region we establish a footprint.

-This project takes up most of my time, but I still make time to enjoy other hobbies.
+💈 This project takes up most of my time, but I still make time to enjoy other hobbies.

-What you'll find in my profile:
+📽️ What you'll find in my profile:

-Projects: I have learnt a lot over the past few years and haven't been documenting it as well as I could have.
+📺 **Projects**: I have learnt a lot over the past few years and haven't been documenting it as well as I could have.
 Over time I will be sharing examples and projects that have helped me learn everything I know up to this point.

-Experiments: A couple projects to test out different algorithms and technologies that I'm interested in.
+📡 **Experiments**: A couple projects to test out different algorithms and technologies that I'm interested in.

 Thanks for stopping by!
-Check in regularly for upcoming updates.
+Check in regularly for upcoming updates. 🔥